codersachin26/news-app/README.md

 # Short News

-A Flutter news application that displays news articles from NewsApi and only authenticated users can watch the news article.
+A Flutter short news application that displays news articles from NewsApi.
-- user can bookmark any article for future use.
+- bookmark any article for future use.
-- user can switch light to dark theme mode or vice-versa.
+- switch light to dark theme mode or vice-versa.
-- user can watch notifications.
+- sign in with google sign in.

 ### Light Mode